MarshallOkafor/learning-JavaScript/_posts/2023-02-08-Writing-Real-Code-in-JavaScript.md

 ```
 Unlike Python, JavaScript uses ```||``` as its ```or``` operator.
 This was another challenge that I faced as initially I tried using ```or``` to compare and I got an error.
 The ```alert()``` takes in the string argument I passed to it and displays the information to the user.

+#### The Rest of Game Logic
 If the user enters a valid number, the game continues until the ship the is sunk.
 See below the rest of the code logic.

 ```
-// Game logic to get user values compare with the ships locations
-// Compute user stats based on how many guesses while (is_sunk == false) {
+// Get user values, compare with the ships locations and update variables while (is_sunk == false) {
     guess = prompt('Ready, aim, fire! (enter a number from 0-6: ');
     if (guess < 0 || guess > 6) {